iNeedSubs/legacy/README.md

 2. Install python dependencies by running `pipenv install`, which also creates a virtual env.
 3. Install node dependencies by running `yarn`.
 4. Create the `.env` file and fill it in using the variables listed below.
+5. Run `pipenv shell` to activate a sub shell for the virtual environment created.
-5. Run `python manage.py migrate` if there are changes made to the database.
+6. Run `python manage.py migrate` if there are changes made to the database.

 #### Environment Variables